-Parallel region 1 (loop #3) had 0 loop(s) fused and 1 loop(s) serialized as fused into loop #0.
+It can be noted that parallel region 0 contains loop #0 and, as seen in the fusing loops section, loop #1 is fused into loop #0.
 It can also be noted that parallel region 1 contains loop #3 and that loop #2 (the inner prange ()) has been serialized for execution in the body of loop #3.